Raya46/gamebarin/README.md

 # gamebarin

-this is game inspired from gartic.io but with different concept, this game make by node js and flutter(dart).
+this is game inspired from gartic.io but with different concept (the fastest one wins), this game make by node js and flutter(dart).

 ## Getting Started